trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/network5.png

-   : Info Tab of an Ethernet Interface's Network Settings
+   : Ethernet Interface Network Settings - Info

 If any changes are made within any of the tabs, click :guilabel:`Apply` to activate them.
 Click :guilabel:`OK` when finished to return to the